RevelerMediaServices/rall/README.md

 #### Constructor
 > The constructor method is a special method for creating and initializing an object created within a class.
 May only have 1 per class.

-#### New
-> Creates an instance of a user-defined object type or of one of the built-in object types that has a constructor function.

 #### Extends
 > Used to create a class which is a child of another class.

-#### Super
-> Used to access and call functions on an object's parent.

 #### Properties
 > Properties are the values associated with a JavaScript object.\